Experienced Family

 The Impact of a DUI on a Child Custody and Divorce

 A DUI charge is never easy to face, but it can feel even more stressful if it accompanies divorce and child custody proceedings.
-On top of your existing emotional and financial strains, a DUI creates the need for yet another attorney, mandatory court appearances, and potential jail time and fines.
-If you are looking for…
+A Fort Collins Family Law Attorney can help you understand how legal issues outside the divorce case may affect custody and parenting time.
+On top of your existing emotional and financial strains,…

 07.24.17